-Only a parent or court-appointed guardian may register a student in a Prince George's County Public School.
-If a student is residing with anyone else, they must either pay tuition to attend school, obtain legal court-appointed guardianship, or apply for a tuition waiver.
-For additional information, please call 301-952-6302.
+If a student is not residing with their parent/legal guardian, that individual must either pay tuition to attend school, obtain legal court-appointed guardianship, or apply for a tuition waiver/kinship care arrangement.
+(Issued by the Office of Pupil Accounting at 301-952-6302.)
 A child may not be registered on a notarized statement giving guardianship.

 Regulations are as follows: